 You are already a student and able to devote the time to study for the degree.
 When students leave school, other distractions occur in life and the chance of going “back to school” becomes more remote.
 Also, the MPH program compliments current dental education putting learned material into perspective.

 Is it mandatory to get my MPH degree to graduate from dental school?

 No, enrolling in the MPH program is optional.
 However, it is mandatory to take five public health courses leading to a certificate as part of your dental school curriculum.

 Where can I find more information?

-The SHM academic calendar, MPH-dental emphasis course descriptions and admission requirements can be found online.
+The CGHS academic calendar, MPH-dental emphasis course descriptions and admission requirements can be found online.